fish-shell/fish-shell/sphinx_doc_src/tutorial.rst

     /usr/bin /bin /usr/sbin /sbin /usr/local/bin

-Note that there are three environment variables that are automatically split on colons to become lists when fish starts running: ``PATH``, ``CDPATH``, ``MANPATH``.
-Conversely, they are joined on colons when exported to subcommands.
-All other environment variables (e.g., ``LD_LIBRARY_PATH``) which have similar semantics are treated as simple strings.
+Variables whose name ends in "PATH" are automatically split on colons to become lists.
+They are joined using colons when exported to subcommands.
+This is for compatibility with other tools, which expect $PATH to use colons.
+You can also explicitly add this quirk to a variable with `set --path`, or remove it with `set --unpath`.

 Lists cannot contain other lists: there is no recursion.
 A variable is a list of strings, full stop.